xcore/sw_audio_effects/module_reverb/doc/programming.rst

 Currently the room_size is scaled to suit the number of channels required. e.g def_param_s.room_size = (80 / NUM_REVERB_CHANS);

-NB The maximu room-size is limited by the amount of memory used for the enough delay-line.
+NB The maximum room-size is limited by the amount of memory used for the delay-line.

 Demo Applications
 =================